Arturo Brachetti: Career

 In 1999 he presented his new show in Montreal, produced by the Just for laughs festival.
-With his one-man-show "The Man With a Thousand Faces" which featured more than 80 transformations.
+His one-man show "The Man With a Thousand Faces" featured more than 80 transformations.
 The show won the Moliere Award in Paris and then the Canadian Olivier Award the same year.
 After 700 sold-out performances in Paris, the show went on tour in French-speaking countries, Germany and several cities in the USA.
 In 2003 Jeffery Deaver named Brachetti in his bestseller The Vanished Man.
 In Christmas 2004, he was invited to perform in the Élysée Palace in Paris in the presence of President Chirac.

-In 2006, Brachetti's show reached the proportion of a big musical production with over 1000 performances completed and in excess of 1.5 million tickets sold.
+In 2006, Brachetti's show reached the proportion of a big musical production with over 1000 performances completed and over 1.5 million tickets sold.

 Brachetti directed several shows from 1994 onwards.
 In Germany: "Fantasissimo" and "1000 Nachte" at the Wintergarten Theatre in Berlin; in Italy: "I Corti", "Tel chi el Telun", "Meta fisico metà fa schifo" and the tour of singer Angelo Branduardi.
 In 2006 he directed the show Anplagghed with the Italian comedians Aldo, Giovanni and Giacomo.
-A film version of the show came out in cinema's in Italy in November 2006.
+A film version of the show came out in cinemas in Italy in November 2006.
 In 2012 the last show by Aldo, Giovanni & Giacomo "Ammutta Muddica".

 In 2008 he created and toured the show "Gran Varietà Brachetti" a big production involving 25 artists and celebrating the world of Music Hall.

 On 26 October 2009, Just for Laughs presented Brachetti in a new production by Sean Foley titled 'Change' at London's Garrick Theatre due to run through until 3 January 2010.
-For this show he was nominated for the 2010 "Laurence Olivier Award".
+For this show, he was nominated for the 2010 "Laurence Olivier Award".

-From 2008 he presented the One Man Show directed by Serge Denoncourt dedicated to the world of Cinema, playing more than 80 characters.
+In 2008 he presented the One Man Show directed by Serge Denoncourt dedicated to the world of Cinema, playing more than 80 characters.

 In 2006 he received the diploma Honoris Causa from the Accademia Belle Arti.
 In December 2011 he received the title of Chevalier des Arts et des Lettres from the French Ministry of Culture Frédéric Mitterrand.
 In Italy he received the title of Commander in June 2014.

 In 2013 and 2014 he was a judge in the French TV show The Best broadcast by TF1.

 An animated statue of Brachetti, changing costumes every 20 seconds, is displayed at Musée Grevin, the wax museum of Paris, Prague, Montreux and Montreal.